FinalAngel/osx-bootstrap/README.rst

 OSX Bootstrap
 =============

-This is a bash script automating configuration and installation of **OSX Mountain Lion** workstations.
+This is a bash script automating configuration and installation of **OSX** workstations.

 Requirements